-Near the end of the season, we receive palms which remind us of the people's love for Jesus-a love which turned to hate and indifference quite rapidly.
+Near the end of the season, today on Palm Sunday, we receive palms which remind us of the people's love for Jesus-a love which turned to hate and indifference quite rapidly.

 The special practices of Lent...added prayer, fasting, abstinence, almsgiving...remind us that this is no ordinary time.